pinklite34/alfacoins-for-woocommerce/readme.txt

 5. The settings page for this plugin

 == Changelog ==

+= 0.6 - 2018-06-19 =
+Litecoin Testnet support has been added for development and testing.

 = 0.5 - 2018-04-02 =
 * Now you can create orders in any currency (not only in USD / EUR / ...)